 A version of this article was originally published in September 2015.

 6. Beck Weathers lost more than just his nose

 After being exposed in the harsh and freezing blizzard, Weathers suffered terrible frostbite.
 He lost the bottom half of his right arm and all of the fingers on his left hand.
 He also lost parts of both his feet.
 His nose had to be amputated but was later reconstructed from tissue from his ear and forehead.

 7. Author Jon Krakauer wishes he'd never climbed Everest

-In the film, Jon Krakauer (Michael Kelly) is a journalist invited to climb Everest so he can write an article for Outside magazine.
-In a recent interview, Krakauer said this to The Huffington Post, "Climbing Mount Everest was the biggest mistake I've ever made in my life.
+In the film, Jon Krakauer (played by Michael Kelly) is a journalist invited to climb Everest so he can write an article for Outside magazine.
+In a 2015 interview, Krakauer said this to The Huffington Post: "Climbing Mount Everest was the biggest mistake I've ever made in my life.
 I wish I'd never gone.
-I suffered for years of PTSD, and still suffer from what happened.
+I suffered for years of PTSD and still suffer from what happened.
 I'm glad I wrote a book about it.
 But, you know, if I could go back and relive my life, I would never have climbed Everest."

 8. Rob Hall's body found by Imax expedition

 Less than two weeks after the deaths of the eight explorers on Everest, a team of filmmakers from Imax discovered Rob Hall's body on their way to the summit.
 They were there to shoot the 1998 documentary, also called Everest.